fidelix-project/fidelix/doc/install.md

 ### If your Source Tree is not in /usr/src

 If your Fidelix source tree is not located at /usr/src, set the `OS_SRC_DIR` environment variable to the root directory of your source tree.
+If you are using the installation media or a standard Fidelix installation, you do not need to set `OS_SRC_DIR`.

 ### Installing the Base System